 The only restrictions you have are your own.
-How you use social media depends on your company’s corporate social media strategy.
+Make your own rules.
+How you execute will largely depend on your corporate social media strategy.

-Formulating corporate social media strategy and then executing it can be difficult.
-Not only must the social media fit in with everything else going on, it must also deliver tangible results with minimal risk.
+For these reasons, write the social media strategy so that it shows that the social media fits in with everything else going on and will deliver measurable results with minimal risk.

 For Social Media to Add Value it Must:

 - Be a cultural fit with the communications planning and deployment process;

 - Be compatible with ongoing reporting activities and requirements, such as quarterly results;

 - Complement and enhance the planned and unplanned delivery of regular, special and tactical press releases;

 - Highlight the company’s corporate strengths through a distinct storyline or narrative style;